 Compared to Alternatives

-vs. Firecrawl: Firecrawl is the more polished MCP experience — 12+ tools, an autonomous research agent, LLM-powered extraction as a first-class tool, hosted cloud option, and both stdio and HTTP transports.
+vs. Firecrawl: Firecrawl remains the more polished MCP experience — 12+ tools, an autonomous research agent, LLM-powered extraction as a first-class tool, hosted cloud option, and both stdio and HTTP transports.
 But Firecrawl charges per page (500 non-renewable free credits, then $19+/month).
-For high-volume scraping where you control the infrastructure, Crawl4AI is dramatically cheaper.
-Firecrawl also lacks JavaScript execution and crash recovery.
+Crawl4AI’s Cloud API (in closed beta) will eventually compete directly on hosted offering, and the self-hosted option remains free for high-volume work.
+Firecrawl still lacks JavaScript execution and crash recovery.

 vs. Playwright: Playwright’s MCP server offers 25+ tools with precise, deterministic browser control — CSS selectors, accessibility tree snapshots, network interception.
 It’s free and doesn’t need Docker.
 But Playwright gives you raw browser automation, not web scraping.
 You get HTML, not clean markdown.
-Crawl4AI handles the HTML-to-useful-content conversion that Playwright leaves to you.
+Crawl4AI handles the HTML-to-useful-content conversion that Playwright leaves to you, and v0.8.5’s Shadow DOM flattening handles modern web components that even Playwright can struggle with.

 vs. Tavily: Tavily combines search + extraction + crawling in a hosted package with a one-line setup.
 It’s easier to start with and doesn’t require Docker.
 But Tavily is credit-based (1,000/month free, then paid), has keyword-only search, and you can’t customize the extraction pipeline.
 Crawl4AI gives you full control over how content is extracted and processed, at zero ongoing cost.